mennolui/wp-foyer/README.txt

 = Can I change the template of a slide format?
 Can I add my own slide formats? = Yes, this is possible if you know how to write WordPress templates.
 Documentation for developers is coming soon.

+== Troubleshooting ==

+= My changes are not directly visible on my displays, what's happening? = Changes to displays, channels and slides are never instantly visible on your digital signs.
+Each digital sign tries to contact your website every 5 minutes to see if you made any changes.
+If so and you changed the channel for a display, the new channel will be shown right after the slide that is currently being displayed.
+For any other changes, like adding slides, the new slides will be shown right after a full cycle of the slides that are currently being displayed.

 == Screenshots ==